 Emotional Shutdown, Numbness, and Dissociation

-Not all trauma responses look like anxiety, panic, or big emotional reactions.
+Not all trauma looks like panic, anger, or intense emotions.

-For many people, trauma shows up as the opposite:
+For many people, it shows up as the opposite:

 • Feeling emotionally numb or disconnected